txt.lurk.org

 href="https://sonomu.club">sonomu.club</a> instances).
 Running your

-instance is not trivial, but it’s not impossible for a small group
+own instance is not trivial, but it’s not impossible for a small

 instance mitosis is the kind of scaling we’d like to see more happen

-on the Fediverse instead of the emergence of heavily centralised and
+on the Fediverse instead of the emergence of unsustainable and large

 <p><img src="eU8gcyIPReOL-nGS2uTJlQ.webp" /></p>